-Evidence suggests that by participating in a structured prevention program, which emphasizes strength development, neuromuscular control and proper jumping/cutting technique you can minimize your risk of ACL injury.
+Evidence suggests that by participating in a structured prevention program, which emphasizes strength development, neuromuscular control and proper jumping/cutting technique you can minimize your risk of anterior cruciate ligament (ACL) injury.

 Improve Lower Strength, Stability, Reaction & Balance to Prevent ACL Injury